+- an attach for emergency bearer services procedure;

+- a tracking area updating procedure for the UE attached for emergency bearer services; or

+- a tracking area updating procedure for the UE has a PDN connection for emergency bearer services.

 The UE and the network may negotiate the UE paging probability information during an attach or tracking area updating procedure.
 The UE paging probability information is an assistance information used to determine the WUS group for paging UE (see 3GPP TS 23.401 [10], 3GPP TS 36.300 [20]).